lishiyo/frontier-tower-coordination-bot/memory-bank/systemPatterns.md

     *   **Responsibilities:**
         *   Loads configuration from environment variables (e.g., API tokens, database URL, channel ID) using `python-dotenv` for local development.
         *   Provides type-safe access to configuration values.
+        *   Manages configuration for authorized proposal channels, supporting both single-channel mode (via `TARGET_CHANNEL_ID`) and multi-channel mode (via a list of authorized channel IDs) for the proposal system.
     *   **Interactions:** Used by `BotApplication` and any service needing configuration.

 3.  **`TelegramHandlers` (`app/telegram_handlers/`)**